primait/event_sourcing.rs/README.md

 #### Adding a persistence layer

-At the time being the only existing persistence layer is the `PgStore`.
+Currently, the only existing persistence layer is the `PgStore`.
 Its role is to write all the events in a dedicated table in `postgres`.
 The table name is built using `Aggregate::NAME` constant value concatenated with `_events`.

 !Important: each `PgStore` is designed to be globally unique per Aggregate.
 If you require constructing it dynamically